glensouza/github-copilot-workshop-2024-12/RockPaperScissors.md

-# Rock, Paper, Scissors in Dotnet and Visual Studio
+# Rock, Paper, Scissors in NodeJS

 In this workshop, we'll explore how to create a Rock, Paper, Scissors game using GitHub Copilot in Visual Studio.
 We'll understand how GitHub Copilot can help us build a simple game.